gethinode/hinode/content/en/blog/markdown.md

 $$x = a_0 + \frac{1}{a_1 + \frac{1}{a_2 + \frac{1}{a_3 + a_4}}}$$
 $$\forall x \in X, \quad \exists y \leq \epsilon$$

+On Hinode and this site, the above shows the proper formulas, because the `Katex` module is used.

 [Top^](#markdown)

 ## Inline HTML